 Before you even step into the Art Gallery of Alberta, you’ll be enchanted by its unique architectural design, standing out as one of Edmonton’s most recognizable buildings and one of the coolest things to see in Edmonton.

-Although the gallery has stood on its current Churchill Square site since 1969, the ambitious redesign project demolished much of the original Brutalist-style building, replacing it with a shimming zinc and glass exterior that represents the city’s main river and the aurora borealis (Northern lights).
+Although this Edmonton art gallery has stood on its current Churchill Square site since 1969, the ambitious redesign project demolished much of the original Brutalist-style building, replacing it with a shimming zinc and glass exterior that represents the city’s main river and the aurora borealis (Northern lights).

 Inside the Art Gallery of Alberta, you’ll discover a collection of over 6,000 works of art by Albertan, Canadian, and international artists.